hannesrosenbusch/hannesrosenbusch.github.io/_posts/2013-01-01-Class project NY Times API.md

 An example analysis using the application shows, for instance, that the NY times harbors more negative sentiments against Republicans than Democarats.

 We had to do a video documenting our project.
-It was a pass/fail video that is unlikely to be watched, so it turned out slightly silly (timeless music etc. You can find the video here [link](https://youtu.be/RQ2ghtso9Sk).
+It was a pass/fail video that is unlikely to be watched, so it turned out slightly silly (timeless music etc).
+You can find the video [here](https://youtu.be/RQ2ghtso9Sk).